-If gusts of wind are in excess of 11m/s (25mph), then the operation must not commence or be stopped. (for more details please see section 6.4.2.5.)
+If gusts of wind are more than 11m/s (25mph), then the operation must not commence or be stopped.

 On a designated truss rack

 Where it is not possible to have the trusses delivered 'just in time', i.e., lifted directly onto the roof plate and immediately installed, then trusses must be stored in a safe manner on a suitable truss rack.